Anterograde amnesia: Rehabilitation

 Approaches used to treat those with anterograde amnesia often use interventions which focus on compensatory techniques, such as beepers, written notes, diaries or through intensive training programs involving the active participation of the individual concerned, along with their supporting network of family and friends.
 In this perspective, environmental adaptation techniques are used, such as the compensatory technique education to training (exercise), organizational strategies, visual imagery and verbal labeling.
-In addition, other techniques are also used in rehabilitation, such as implicit tasks, speech and mnemotechnic methods.
+Other techniques are used in rehabilitation, such as implicit tasks, speech and mnemotechnic methods.

 So far, it has been proven that education techniques of compensatory strategies for memory disorders are effective in individuals with minor traumatic brain injuries.
 In moderately or severely injured individuals, effective interventions are those appealing to external aids, such as reminders in order to facilitate particular knowledge or skill acquisition.
-Reality orientation techniques are also considered; their purpose is to enhance orientation using stimulation and repetition of the basic orientation information.
-These techniques are regularly applied in populations of patients primarily presenting with dementia and head injuries.
+In reality, orientation techniques are also considered; their purpose is to enhance orientation using stimulation and repetition of the basic orientation information.
+These techniques are regularly applied in populations of patients primarily presenting dementia and head injuries.